PISAresearch/metamask-comp/README.md

-# MetaMask Competition: Towards a meta-transaction standard
+# Towards a meta-transaction standard

 tldr; We propose a single function, isMetaTransactionApproved(), that can be included in any smart contract.
 We have three replay protection protocols that can be implemented in the function.
 We also provide an overview of the any.sender architecture and replay strategy.